mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 The speed is higher than I envisioned in the beginning.
 On my bike computer, I have one predominant metric displayed.
 My heart-rate is in the low 130s, I could get it lower.

-My head is up as I approach a crowd navigating the first hill just past ____.
+My head is up as I approach a crowd of cyclists navigating the first solid hill past _Heideck_.
 I am passed by a guy, tricked out with a black bike, black trisuit and black helmet with a really long tail and a blacked out visor.
 He is standing up, going for broke with maybe 160 kilometres to go.

-"The Batman" gets himself tangled with a slower rider and I hear a crunching sound.
+"The Batman" pedals himself into a slower rider and I hear a crunching sound.
 He swearing in German and he swerves, swerves some more before hitting the deck with an even louder crunch of more broken carbon.
 Yelling ensues, fists are clenched.

 I don't know who was right and who was wrong but course marshal on a motorcycle behind me also witnesses the spectacle.
 I leave it to officials to break up the donnybrook.
 <!---->
 Now conscious of riders coming up behind me with speed, I hear another disc wheel approaching.
 Blue kit, blue bike, it is Patrick Lange with Ben Kanute in tow.

-My turn to yell, "Go get him Ben!"
+My turn to yell, _"Go get him Ben!"_

 The bike course is net downhill for the 10 kilometre stretch to the village of _Greding_, home of the "big hill".
 On my left, Daniela Ryf goes screaming past me.
 She is rock solid and fast!
 I note the time, 1 hour, 11 minutes into my ride.
 There should be more of the female race coming through soon.

 Heading up _Greding_, I pick off fellow age groupers that beat me to the base of the hill.
 I am almost feeling guilty of how effortless the climb is.

 I am quickly put in my place; another rider flys by on my left much faster than I am expecting.
-I catch the number plate we all have zip tied to the sea tubes of our bikes; it is number 24.
+I see a flash of pink on the trisuit and catch the number plate all athletes have zip tied to the sea tubes of our bikes; it is number 24.

-"Ernie!"
+_"Hey Ernie!"_
 <!---->
 Professional triathlete, Ernest Mantel looks back and flashes me a big smile.
 If my mood was good going up this hill, my energy was over the top now.
 Ernie and I have a connection as we both share the same coach, Elliot Bassett (<a href="" target="_blank">Mountain Endurance</a>).
 Ernie gives me a fist pump of encouragement before flying over the horizon.
 I continue on.

 What goes up, must come down.
 A set of switchbacks provide a brief moment of fun.
 I am passing other age-groupers; a quick glance behind before entering the next corner and I am amazed how much distance I am putting into those I am sharing this hill with.
-I slow down where an ambulance is attending to someone who wasn't comfortable on the descent.
+An ambulance attends to someone who wasn't comfortable on the descent.

 Through the village of _Offenbau_ I got some perspective into the eventual result of the female race.
 Lisa Norden rolls passed me; more than 30 minutes after Daniela Ryf.
 I don't think I'll need to ask who will be crowned winner on the day.